auth.tenantId. No external “teams” service to bolt on.

 Disabling the framework’s org surface

-Apps that implement org management entirely in their own TypeScript (like older pylon-cloud builds) can opt out of /api/auth/orgs/*:
+Apps that implement org management entirely in their own TypeScript (like older pylon-cloud builds) can opt out of/api/auth/orgs/*:

-With disabled: true, the routes return 501 ORG_NOT_CONFIGURED and the framework’s OrgStore is a no-op.
+disabled: true, the routes return 501 ORG_NOT_CONFIGURED and the framework’s OrgStore is a no-op.
 Use this when you want full control of the schema + flow.

 Roles